 Not gonna lie, you will hear the music in the room from the roof deck so if you don’t have earplugs and you’re a light sleeper, this may pose a problem for you.
 I deal with the noise by my ever-reliable ear plugs.

 But the thing that I love most about staying at Z Hostel that makes it a good value for money is the buffet breakfast inclusion.
-There’s toast bread, a Filipino noodle dish (e.g., lomi, sopas, pancit) or sometimes, a porridge, fruits, and cereals.
+There’s toast bread, a Filipino noodle dish (e.g., lomi, sopas, pancit) or sometimes, porridge, and there are fruits and cereals.
 There’s also brewed coffee and tea, and fruit juice.
 I don’t usually eat breakfast but when I’m staying at Z Hostel, I make it a point to get up and eat.

 Address: 5660 Don Pedro St., Barangay Poblacion, Makati